About

 - Universe on Tour – Lights out!
 Stars on! roadshow,

-- Interdisciplinary art work development with artists, with council funding and gallery hall exhibitions:
+- Interdisciplinary art work development with artists on themes related to climate change and/or structure formation in physics, with council funding and gallery hall exhibitions:

 Talks

-- Progenitor evolution, formation and collapse of neutron stars, Astro AI Lab, Interdisciplinary Center for Scientific Computing, University of Heidelberg, 09/07/2024
+- Progenitor evolution, formation and collapse of neutron stars, Astro AI Lab, Interdisciplinary Center for Scientific Computing, Heidelberg University, 09/07/2024

-- Stellar evolution emulators, Astrophysics group seminar, School of Physics and Mathematics, University of Surrey (UK), 22/02/2024 (online)
+- Machine-Learning methods for emulating stellar evolution models, Astrophysics, School of Physics and Mathematics, University of Surrey (UK), 22/02/2024 (online)

 - Surrogate modeling applications in stellar astrophysics, Astrophysics research seminar, Los Alamos National Laboratory (USA), 28/09/2023 (online)